Criobe/documentation/docs/setup/installation/index.md

 # Installation Guide

-Complete installation instructions for the CRIOBE coral segmentation pipeline.
+Complete installation instructions for the QUADRATSEG platform, the coral segmentation system developed by CRIOBE.

 ## Installation Overview

-The CRIOBE pipeline consists of four main components that must be installed in order:
+The QUADRATSEG platform consists of four main components that must be installed in order:

 ```mermaid
 graph TD